Better Work Action Plan

 To make any transformational shifts in the tourism system, we must look at the foundation of the system – people.
 Investment in those who work in tourism is fundamental to the achievement of other transformational shifts.

-The Better Work Action Plan has been created in partnership with the tourism industry, unions/workers, government, and Māori through the Better Work ITP Leadership Group over an 18-month period.
+The Better Work Action Plan was created in partnership with the tourism industry, unions/workers, government, and Māori through the Better Work ITP Leadership Group over an 18-month period.

 "Change is happening now and tourism in Aotearoa New Zealand can choose to lead or be left behind.
 There are already some fantastic stories about businesses leading the way, and we are confident there will be many more."